 Importing and exporting donor material

-How do I import or export donor material into or out of Victoria?
+How do I import or export donor material (eggs, sperm or embryos) into or out of Victoria?

 You need to apply for and receive VARTA’s written approval to move donor material into or out of Victoria.

 Please note: Travel restrictions have caused a surge in applications to VARTA this year.
 It takes 4-6 weeks for VARTA to process an application once it has received complete paperwork from a clinic.
 You can read more about the process below.